Azure/Azure-AI-Content-Safety-Private-Preview/PP II Doc.md

 | :----------- | :--------------------- |
 | S0           | 10                     |

-If you need more, please [shoot us an email](mailto:acm-team@microsoft.com) to request.
+If you need a faster rate, please [contact us](mailto:acm-team@microsoft.com) to request.

 ### Latency

-The service is desgined for real-time scenarios, while various factors could affect the client observed latency.
-To avoid the networking impact as much as possible, you may want to make API calls from the same region as the ACM resource located.
-Below are some number for your reference, if you observe unexpected high latency, please contact us.
+The service is designed for real-time scenarios, while various factors could affect the client-observed latency.
+To avoid the networking impact as much as possible, you may want to make API calls from the same region as the Content Moderator resource.
+Below are some benchmark performance numbers for your reference.
+If you observe unexpected high latency, please contact us.

 | API         | Latency for reference                                                    |
 | :---------- | :----------------------------------------------------------- |